_Emily_Burton_Header_Image.jpg)

 BASS ROCK - NORTHERN GANNETS

-The full scale of the impact of avian flu on the Bass Rock Northern gannet colony has not yet been fully assessed, although thousands of gannets have died.
-As the disease hit the colony at the start of the breeding season the effect is likely to severe with adult birds dying and nests, eggs and chicks being deserted or predated.
-This means fewer young birds will be recruited back into the population next year and, as a long-lived species that does not breed until it is 4 years or older, it will take the colony several years to recover from this disease.
-You can find out more about the Northern gannet in our species profile or through our gannet life-cycle learning video resource.
+The full scale of the impact of avian flu on the Bass Rock Northern gannet colony has yet to be fully assessed.
+Thousands of gannets died in 2022 and as the disease hit the colony at the start of the breeding season the effect was severe with adult birds dying and nests, eggs and chicks being deserted or predated.
+This means far fewer young birds were recruited back into the population in 2023 and, as a long-lived species that does not breed until it is 4 years or older, it will take the colony several years to recover from this disease.
+You can find out more about the life-cyle of Northern gannets in our species profile or through our gannet life-cycle learning video resource.

-As Scotland supports 56% of the global population of Northern gannets, and with the Bass Rock being the largest colony in the world, what we are seeing will have an impact at the global population level.
-IUCN (International Union for Nature Conservation) currently list northern gannets as being of least conservation concern whilst the latest UK Birds of Conservation Concern 5 lists the species as amber rated.
+As Scotland supports 56% of the global population of Northern gannets, and with the Bass Rock prior to avian flu hitting being acknowledged to be the largest colony in the world, the disease impacts will be seen at the global population level.
+IUCN (International Union for Nature Conservation) currently list Northern gannets as being of least conservation concern whilst the latest UK Birds of Conservation Concern 5 lists the species as amber rated.

 SURVEILLANCE AND RESEARCH

 Enhanced surveillance of our seabird colonies is required to assess the level of mortality and the rate of spread of avian flu, as well as further observations and research to learn more about how the disease presents itself clinically in wild birds.
 More science is required to better understand the pathways that HPAI spreads though and the biosecurity steps that can be taken to minimise spread in future.
-We welcomed the recent announcement by the UK Government of further research into the disease - Avian flu research consortium.
+We welcomed the announcement by the UK Government of further research into the disease - Avian flu research consortium - and some of the research needs have also been captured in the Scottish Government's Avian Flu response plan, which was informed by NatureScot's Task Force.

 GUIDANCE FOR LAND MANAGERS AND PUBLIC

-Given the scale of the situation on the Bass Rock, the Scottish Seabird Centre took the decision to supsend all its specialist Bass Rock landing trips in early June 2022.
+Given the scale of the situation on the Bass Rock, the Scottish Seabird Centre took the decision to supsend all its specialist Bass Rock landing trips in 2022 and NatureScot followed suit announcing a little later its decision to close the Isle of May National Nature Reserve to visitors.

 RISK TO PUBLIC HEALTH